-In this project we focused our research on tributaries of the Kenai and Kasilof rivers; specifically in the lower sections of streams outside of the federally protected Kenai National Wildlife refuge as outlined in the Mountains to Sea planning document (Morton et al. 2015).
-Our goals with this project were:
+In this project we focused our research on tributaries of the Kenai and Kasilof rivers; specifically, in the lower sections of streams outside of the federally-protected Kenai National Wildlife refuge as outlined in the Mountains to Sea planning document (Morton et al. 2015).
+Our goals for this project were to:

-Identify land parcels that contain one or more cold water refugia features, and communicate information about these features and possible conservation strategies to land owners
+identify land parcels that contain one or more cold water refugia features, and communicate information about these features and possible conservation strategies to land owners; and

-Use a variety of techniques to communicate our results to over sixty landowners, agencies, and organizations
+use a variety of techniques to communicate our results to over sixty landowners, agencies, and organizations.

-Conservation actions that will result from these efforts include parcel acquisition and conservation easements, voluntary compliance, stewardship and restoration projects, and voluntary land agreements or exchanges.
+Conservation actions that may result from these efforts include parcel acquisition and conservation easements, voluntary compliance, stewardship and restoration projects, and voluntary land agreements or exchanges.

 The Future

 Our efforts in applying thermal imagery data for conservation purposes highlights the value of recognizing cold water refugia as an asset for wild salmon habitat (Snyder et al. 2022).
-The work described here can continue to expand into additional territiories: there are twenty river corridors of conservation priority described in the Mountains to Sea plan, while we possess aerial thermal infrared imagery on just five (the Anchor river plus the four rivers described in this report) (Mauger, McCarty, et al. 2015).
+The work described here can continue to expand into additional watersheds: there are twenty river corridors of conservation priority described in the Mountains to Sea plan, while we possess aerial thermal infrared imagery on just five (the Anchor river plus the four rivers described in this report) (Mauger, McCarty, et al. 2015).

-Beyond gathering additional thermal infrared imagery data in order for the work of conserving cold water refugia to have a sustained and widespread impact beyond this project we recommend that future efforts develop Alaska-specific technical and legal definitions, and applying them towards management needs.
+Beyond gathering additional thermal infrared imagery data , we recommend developing Alaska-specific technical and legal definitions, and applying them towards management needs.
 Two examples of potential applications follow:

 Example: Source Water Protection Areas